nncarlson/petaca/doc/sphinx/parameter_lists.rst

     sublist.
 The parameter is created with an empty sublist value if it does not already exist.
 It is an error if the parameter exists but is not a sublist.

 ``is_parameter(name)``
     returns true if there is a parameter with the given ``name``;
     otherwise false.

 ``is_sublist(name)``
     Returns true if there is a sublist parameter with the given ``name``;
     otherwise false.

 ``is_scalar(name)``
     Returns true if there is a scalar-valued parameter with the given ``name``;
     otherwise false.

 ``is_vector(name)``
   Returns true if there is a vector-valued parameter with the given ``name``;
   otherwise false.

 ``is_matrix(name)``
   Returns true if there is a matrix-valued parameter with the given ``name``;
   otherwise false.

 ``count()``
   Returns the number of parameters stored in the parameter list.

-``name()``
+``path()``
-  Returns the name of the parameter list.
-If no name was assigned to the parameter list, the name '``$``' is returned.
-Be careful not to confuse the name of a sublist parameter with the name of the parameter list that is its value; they are not the same thing.
+  Returns the path of the parameter list; see ``set_path``.

 .. caution::
   :name: caution

   Derived type values with pointer components, direct or indirect, should be used advisedly.
-The :ref:`map_any <map_any-module>` derived type is used to store the parameter name/value pairs, and the values are sourced-allocation copies of the values passed to the ``set`` method.
-This makes a *shallow* copy of any pointer component.
+The values are sourced-allocation copies of the values passed to the ``set`` method.
+This makes a *shallow* copy of any direct or indirect pointer component.
 The original pointer and its copy will have the same target; no copy of the target is made.
-This also applies to parameter list assignment, where values in the lhs are sourced-allocation copies of the rhs.
+This also applies to parameter list assignment, whose values in the lhs are sourced-allocation copies of those in the rhs.

 The parameter_list_iterator derived type